Employment & Retention Services - Self-Employment

 Federal WPR

-When self-employment calculated hours are not meeting federal WPR, other concurrent activities must be assigned by RRT to assist client meet federal WPR for review month.
+When calculated self-employment calculated hours are do not meeting federal WPR, other concurrent activities must be assigned by the AEC/EC RRT to ensure the assist client meets federal WPR for their Assistance Unit (AU) for review month.

 Informing Notice